American Express Airpoints Platinum review

 • Not accepted as widely as Visa as Mastercard: You won’t be able to rely on it everywhere you go.

-• High interest rate: The interest rate of 22.95% is comparatively high so you’ll want to pay the card off in full each month to avoid it.
+• High interest rate: The interest rate of 22.95% p.a. is comparatively high so you’ll want to pay the card off in full each month to avoid it.

 Conclusion